skip to Main Content

 Important note 1: These two options require installing the Depth Render Pre-Pass Feature in the Forward Renderer of the Universal Rendering Pipeline asset.
 Simply go to Project Settings -> Graphics -> Double click on the Universal Pipeline asset -> Double click on the Forward Renderer asset -> Add the “DepthRenderPrePassFeature” to the list:

 Important note 2: when enabling “Alpha Clipping Objects” option, the asset will find which objects are contained in this layer during start.
 If you create new objects in this layer at runtime, call VolumetricFog.FindAlphaClippingObjects() from a script to update the internal list of objects.
+You can also call AddAlphaClippingObject or RemoveAlphaClippingObject to add/remove support for specific objects.

 Volume fade in/out and Sub-Volume support